 Toby Dye originally created ‘The Corridor’, a ground-breaking film installation, specifically for Daydreaming with…Stanley Kubrick the hit art exhibition at Somerset House, London, in 2016.
 Subsequently though the piece has been picked up by galleries around the world, so it has been constantly in exhibition to this day.

-Click here for a video showcasing the installation in it’s Somerset House location.
+Click here for a video showcasing ‘The Corridor’ installation at its original Somerset House location.

-‘The Corridor’ was consistently singled out as the star of the Kubrick estate endorsed show that received over 100,000 visitors.
-Time Out London called it “Spectacular”, Shots described it as “Epic…a ground-breaking installation” and the Daily Telegraph praised it as “mind-boggling, funny and mildly disturbing” along with a piece on the BBC News it racked up over 50 write-ups, spanning magazines, newspapers and online.
-High Snobiety commented, ‘This is the music video Kubrick never got to make.
+“This is the music video Kubrick never got to make.
 A masterful piece of work that not only pays homage to Kubrick but also brings an extra dimension to a filmography that you thought could not be improved upon.”
+High Snobiety Magazine

 “Mind-bending and haunting… at once mind-boggling, funny and mildly disturbing.”
 The Daily Telegraph

 “Spectacular” Time Out

 Behind the scenes at The Corridor installation with Toby Dye interview